Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

+- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- Defensively, the Knicks are 12th in the NBA, conceding 113.1 points per contest.
+- On defense, the Knicks have conceded 113.1 points per game, which is 12th-best in the NBA.

-- The Knicks give up 42 rebounds per contest, ranking seventh in the NBA.
+- Allowing 42 rebounds per game, the Knicks are the seventh-ranked team in the league.

-- The Knicks allow 25.1 assists per contest, 13th-ranked in the league.
+- Looking at assists, the Knicks have given up 25.1 per game, 13th in the NBA.

 Bam Adebayo vs. the Knicks